DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2/spring-week-2-ect-research-and-practice-summary.md

 #### Further adjustments

-After using her new method once, Louise noticed that some of her pupils didn’t seem to understand how they were supposed to respond to the coded feedback.
+After using her new method once, Louise noticed that some of her pupils didn't seem to understand how they were supposed to respond to the coded feedback.
 She also realised that she was not always allowing them enough time in lesson to respond to her feedback.

 In the next lesson, she used a visualiser to model how she expected pupils to respond to each of the codes, and gave her pupils a second chance to respond to her feedback.

-In addition to the slide, where she had explained the most common codes, she added a ‘Time to Respond’ box – as a reminder both to herself and her pupils.
+In addition to the slide, where she had explained the most common codes, she added a 'Time to Respond' box – as a reminder both to herself and her pupils.

 ### Evidence of impact so far